arjunattam/rubberduck/README.md

 ## Architecture

-The extension has three components
+The extension has three components, which are bundled individually through Webpack.

-1. Background page (see below): this is the main page of the extension (also called "event page") in the docs.
+1. Background page: this is the main page of the extension (also called "event page") in the docs.
 The background page listens for some chrome events, and injects scripts to the page.

-2. [Content script](src/index.js): this is the script that is injected in the page using [programmatic injection](https://developer.chrome.com/extensions/content_scripts#pi).
+2. Content script: this is the script that is injected in the page using [programmatic injection](https://developer.chrome.com/extensions/content_scripts#pi).
 Since the injected script renders elements, this is built using React.

-3. [Options page](public/options.html): this is the settings page.
+3. Options page: this is the settings page.
 Not much to see here.

-### Background page

-This is generated via typescript src (located at `background/src/index.ts`).
-Any change in this source needs to be compiled via typescript.
-This is configured by following [chrome-extension-typescript-starter](https://github.com/chibat/chrome-extension-typescript-starter).

-    ```
-    cd background
-    npm run build
-    ```

-This will create a file `public/background/index.js` which is then used by the `npm run...` commands.

 ### Docs